4 Ways to Heal an Anxious Attachment Style

 The two primary factors in his attachment theories are nourishment and responsiveness.

-Bowlby viewed attachment as a product of the evolutionary process.
-He thought of attachment as a congenital force.
+Bowlby viewed attachment as a product of the evolutionary process, he thought of attachment as a congenital force.

 3. Signs of Anxious Attachment Styles in Adults

 Although the roots of anxious attachment are in childhood, the drastic effects can be found in adulthood.
-An anxious attachment style person might be stubborn and clingy and you may need to reassure them.

 3.1 Fear of Rejection